 Currency carry trades have been shown to suffer sudden, extreme losses.
 A popular explanation is that these losses are to some extent driven by leveraged carry trade speculators amplifying negative shocks through forced unwinding of their positions.
 This implies that the likelihood of large carry trade losses (crashes) increases with the level of carry trade activity (crowdedness).
 To test this, I develop a measure of crowdedness based on daily, abnormal, currency return correlation among the target currencies.
 Using four decades of daily carry trade returns, I show that between 40% and 50% of the largest carry trade losses occur in periods of high crowdedness.
 I further demonstrate that high levels of crowdedness double the probability of realizing an extreme carry trade loss after controlling for FX volatility, FX liquidity, equity volatility and funding liquidity.
 Finally, I show that carry trade crowdedness negatively forecasts monthly carry trade returns and has no effect on the positive ones.
 The results hold at multiple time horizons.

-PRESENTED AT: Aalto University, Amsterdam Business School, BI Norwegian Business School, HEC Montréal, Lund University, Norwegian School of Economics, Nova School of Business and Economics, Stockholm Business School, Stockholm School of Economics, Universidad Carlos III de Madrid, University of Georgia, University of Gothenburg, University of Texas at Dallas, Vrije Universiteit Amsterdam, Warwick Business School.
+PRESENTED AT: Aalto University, Amsterdam Business School, BI Norwegian Business School, HEC Montréal, Lund University, NFA 2017, Norwegian School of Economics, Nova School of Business and Economics, Stockholm Business School, Stockholm School of Economics, Universidad Carlos III de Madrid, University of Georgia, University of Gothenburg, University of Münster University of Texas at Dallas, Vrije Universiteit Amsterdam, Warwick Business School.

 (with Patrick Augustin, Marti G. Subrahmanyam and Davide Tomio)

 PRESENTED AT: AFA 2018, Bank of Italy, China International Conference in Finance, IFSID Conference on Structured Products and Derivatives, Kiel Workshop on Empirical Asset Pricing, 2016 HEC-McGill Winter Finance Workshop, New York University Stern School of Business, Stockholm School of Economics.

 (with Egle Karmaziene)

 PRESENTED AT: Bank of Lithuania, Columbia Business School, International Monetary Fund, McGill University, Nordic Finance Conference, Stockholm School of Economics, University of Cape Town.

 Industry Coverage: "The short on shorting ETFs: The art of create to lend."
 Eurex Group Institutional Insight, May 2014.